mikependon/RepoDB/Docs/pages/connection.rst

 		}
 	}

-Note: Calling the `ExecuteQuery` via dynamic is a bit slower compared to a .NET CLR Type-based calls.
+**Note**: Calling the `ExecuteQuery` via dynamic is a bit slower compared to a .NET CLR Type-based calls.

 ExecuteQueryMultiple
 --------------------